maxims94/helius-post-alpenglow/README.md

 While **maintaining Solana's fundamental structure**, Alpenglow replaces some of Solana's components with improved versions and introduces some key innovations.

-As in the current protocol, time is segmented into slots, each with a designated leader.
+Following the structure of the current protocol, time is segmented into slots, each with a designated leader.
 The leader is responsible for receiving transactions and constructing them into blocks.

 To efficiently disseminate the blocks to the network, they use **Rotor**, a new protocol introduced by Alpenglow.